 Use an assortment of gum paste cutters to make your rose petals.
 In order to create a more natural effect, use smaller cutters for the inner petals and large cutters for the outer petals.Continue to 6 of 12 below.

 Thin Out Petal Edges

-Use a gum paste flower tool along the edges of the petals to thin them and create a slightly frilled appearance.
-If you do not have these tools then gently pinch the edges between your fingers.Continue to 7 of 12 below.
+If you have a gum paste flower tool, use it to thin each petal's edges and create a delicate, frilled effect.
+If you don't have a flower tool, simply pinch the petal's edges to thin them.Continue to 7 of 12 below.

 07 of 12

 Wet the finished petal with a little water or gum paste adhesive.Continue to 8 of 12 below.